alejandro-cobo/video-face-tracking/README.md

-# Video face tracker
+# Face tracking for video datasets

 <p align="center">
     <img src="samples/ffiw-sample-1.gif" width=400px>
     &nbsp;&nbsp;&nbsp;
     <img src="samples/ffiw-sample-2.gif" width=400px>
+    <em>Sample videos from the <a href="https://github.com/tfzhou/FFIW">FFIW dataset</a>.</em>
 </p>

-*Sample videos from the [FFIW dataset](https://github.com/tfzhou/FFIW).*

-This is a tool to perform simple tracking of multiple faces in video files.
+This is a tool to perform simple tracking of multiple faces in video datasets.
 The main focus is to annotate video datasets with face bounding box information to crop faces in a posterior step.